English Test - IELTS

 If you need an opportunity in international education or employment in English-speaking countries, it is necessary to have a good proficiency or skill in English language apart from having a good academic/ work record.
 Only then you will be able to survive in the social, academic and work environments of an English-speaking country.
 In order to apply for international education/ training/ employment, or to settle in an English-speaking country, it is must to have an acceptable score in one of the globally recognized English language tests, such as IELTS.

 You can prove your English language skills through your score or grade in the English language proficiency tests, such as IELTS.
 Different tests use different formats and features to test your English language skills.
-In this article you will find how English IELTS tests your English language skills.
+In this article you will find how IELTS of English tests your English language skills.

-There are two versions of the IELTS test, namely, Academic and General Training.
+There are two versions of the test, namely, Academic and General Training.
 Both the versions of IELTS test your English language skills in Reading, Listening, Writing and Speaking.
-English IELTS use certain unique features, testing formats and strategies to test and evaluate your English language skills accurately and comprehensively.
+It uses certain unique features, testing formats and strategies to test and evaluate your English language skills accurately and comprehensively.

 Excellent Test Format

-The four formats of the English IELTS are the Reading test, Listening test, Writing test and Speaking test.
+The four formats are Reading test, Listening test, Writing test and Speaking test.
 Each test comprises different sections to test and evaluate your English language and survival skills in social environments and academic/ work environments in English-speaking countries.

 - Reading Test